volkerdoerr/gmd/README.md

 ## Continous-Integration

-Das gematik Polarion Converter Tool (GPC, siehe weiter unter) wird vom Continuous-Integration-Job [ci.yml] aufgerufen, der immer dann automatisch gestartet wird, wenn Änderungen im Eingabeverzeichnis [input] vorgenommen wurden.
+Das gematik Polarion Converter Tool (GPC, siehe weiter unten) wird vom Continuous-Integration-Job [ci.yml] aufgerufen, der sowohl manuell gestartet wird, als auch automatisch, wenn Änderungen im Eingabeverzeichnis [input] vorgenommen wurden. ٭ _The gematik polarion converter tool (GPC, see below) is called by the continous integration job ci.yml, which is  either manually started or automatically, whenever changes are made in the input directory.

+### test files

 Die resultierenden Dateien werden automatisch in das Ausgabeverzeichnis [output] gepusht.
+Das Log für den letzten Lauf findet sich in
+[output/log.txt]. ٭ The resulting files are pushed automatically in the output directory, the log of the most recent run can be found in output/log.txt._

+### production files

-Das Log für den letzten Lauf findet sich in [output/gpc.log.txt]. ٭ _The gematik polarion converter tool (GPC, see below) is called by the continous integration job ci.yml, which is started automatically whenever changes are made in the input directory.
-The log of the most recent run can be found in output/gpc.log.txt_
+Alle resultierenden Dateien werden automatisch nach [gemspec.online] gepusht.
+Das Log für den letzten Lauf findet sich in [gemspec.online/log.txt]. ٭ The resulting files are pushed automatically to gemspec.online, the log of the most recent run can be found in gemspec.online/log.txt._

 ---